saswatmeher/Handwritten-Digit-Image-Classifier/README.md

 # Handwritten-Digit-Image-Classifier

-Handwritten Digit Image Classifier is a machine learning classifier model for the images of handwritten digits.
+Handwritten Digit Image Classifier is a machine learning classifier model for classification of the handwritten digit images.

 The reason behind implementaion of this project was to get a better insight into the neural network model of machine learning.